feijaouk/antoniocloud.com/docs/index.md

 ## Buy me a coffee

 I update this page during my personal time.
-If you found anything that helped you, or you just want to support me, them buy me a drink :)
+If you found anything that helped you, or you just want to support me, them buy me coffee!

-You will make me happy and will motivate me to write more content :)
+You will make me happy and will motivate me to write more content!

 [![ko-fi](https://www.ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/B0B019526)